Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-0-Getting-Started.md

 ### Launch Profiles
 If you're using IntelliJ IDEA, you can find the launch profiles in the top-right corner of the window.
 Click the dropdown menu to see the available launch profiles.

-There should be a client and server profile, with the option to either run it normally or in debug mode:
+There should be a client and server profile, with the option to either run it normally or in debug mode.

 # Gradle Tasks
 If you're using the command line, you can use the following Gradle commands to start the game: